illinois-cs241/coursebook/README.md

 To build this project, we have provided a make file and a rebuild script.
 To compile the latex, just run `make` from the root of the project.
 If you'd like the project to automatically recompile as you make changes, run `./rebuilder.sh` instead.

 By default, `./rebuilder.sh` will create a new file in /tmp and will re-use it every time it is ran for logging purposes.
 If a command line argument is specified, `./rebuilder.sh` will treat the argument as a path and will use that as its logging file instead.

+### Build dependecies

+On linux, you will need the following prerequisites:

+* A latex compiler (`sudo apt install texlive-full` is an overkill solution to get all packages required in recent debian/ubuntu distros)
+* Make
+* inotify-tools (`sudo apt install inotify-tools` on recent debian/ubuntu distros)